UIC-ESLAS/Dilithium-Multi-Moduli/readme.md

   - `gen_table`: contains code to generate the twiddle factors in Plantard domain for our implementations.
   - `Makefile`: Makefile to build the code
   - `benchmarks.py`: This script is used for building, flashing, and evaluating the outputs produced by `speed.c`.
 The desired algorithms as well as the number of iterations can be set in the code.
+  - `hashing_benchmarks.py`: This script is used for building, flashing, and evaluating the hash profile produced by `hashing.c`.
+The desired algorithms as well as the number of iterations can be set in the code.
-  - `f_benchmarks.py`: This script is used for building, flashing, and evaluating the outputs produced by `f_speed.c`.
+  - `poly_benchmarks.py`: This script is used for building, flashing, and evaluating the outputs produced by `f_speed.c`.
 The desired algorithms as well as the number of iterations can be set in the code.
   - `stack_benchmarks.py`: This script is used for building, flashing, and evaluating the outputs produced by `stack.c`.
 The desired algorithms as well as the number of iterations can be set in the code.
   - `stm32f405x6_full.ld`: Linker script using 128kB of memory (SRAM1 and SRAM2)
   - `stm32f405x6.ld`: Linker script using 112kB of memory (SRAM1 only)